shivan-s/shivan.xyz/content/posts/terminal-commands.md

 Being able navigate around a file tree using the command line is a good skill to have.
 In fact, the skill is probably necessary.

+Below is a quick list to get you started with the command line.

 > `cd <file>` is a way of navigating through the file system.
 >
 > `cd` alone will get you to the home directory.